quantum5/optimize-later/README.md

 Instead of trying to guess what code ought to be optimized, `optimize-later` times potentially slow blocks of code for you, and calls a user-specified function when it exceeds the specified time limit.
-This way, you only have to optimize code when speed becomes a problem.
+This way, you only have to optimize code when speed becomes a problem, saving you from both the evils of premature optimization, and the evils of slow code.

 ## Usage